 The Student Financial Aid File is maintained by the Student One Stop Center.
 Students who have applied for financial aid or receive a scholarship will have an aid file.
-The file may contain the Free Application for Federal Student Aid (FAFSA), processed loan applications, institutional aid application, award letters, and supplemental documentation.
-Those requesting to see their financial aid file should schedule an appointment with the Director, Student One Stop Center.
+The file may contain the Free Application for Federal Student Aid (FAFSA), loan documents, tax data, and supplemental documentation.
+Those requesting to see their financial aid file should schedule an appointment with the Director of the Student One Stop Center.